wilthoma/lkv/README.md

 ## Upper bound

 For the upper bound only the rust code is required.
-Example usage from the command line, assuming that you are in the repositories base directory:
+Example usage from the command line, assuming that you are in the repository's base directory:

 ```sh
 cargo run --release -- 12 20 -t 5 -d 1 -D 10
 ```

-Computes (upper bounds on the) the dimensions of the linearized kv algebra in weights ("length") 12, 13, 14, 15, and depth from 1 to 10, using up to 5 threads.
+This computes (upper bounds on the) the dimensions of the linearized kv algebra in weights ("length") 12, 13, 14, 15, and depth from 1 to 10, using up to 5 threads.
 The last three arguments are optional.

 ## Lower bound